My Kind of Christmas

 My Kind of Christmas is the third studio album and first Christmas album by American singer Christina Aguilera.
 It was released on October 24, 2000, by RCA Records.
-The album was recorded from late 1999 to mid 2000, while Aguilera was touring to promote her first two albums: Christina Aguilera (1999) and Mi Reflejo (2000).
+The album was recorded from late 1999 to mid 2000, while Aguilera was touring to promote her self-titled debut album and its follow-up Spanish-language album Mi Reflejo.
 My Kind of Christmas contains cover versions of Christmas standards, such as "Have Yourself a Merry Little Christmas" and "Angels We Have Heard on High", as well as several original recordings, which incorporate dance-pop elements.
 The album was produced by Ron Fair, the Matrix, Robbie Buchanan, Barry Harris and Chris Cox.

-My Kind of Christmas received generally mixed reviews from music critics, who criticized its musical style and Aguilera's vocals.
-The album peaked at number 28 on the U.S. Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA), having sold 1,015,000 copies.
+My Kind of Christmas received generally mixed reviews from music critics upon release, who criticized its musical style and Aguilera's oversinging.
+Retrospective reviews for the album have been positive with praise to the album's lasting impact.
+The album topped the US Top Holiday Albums chart, peaked at number 28 on the US Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA), having sold 1,015,000 copies.
 Aguilera appeared on several television shows, such as The Early Show and The David Letterman Show, to promote the album, and also performed a special concert for ABC, which was released on DVD in June 2001, as My Reflection.

 Background

 Aguilera achieved success following the release of her first two studio albums, Christina Aguilera in 1999 and Mi Reflejo in late-2000 respectively, both of which were certified multi-platinum by the Recording Industry Association of America (RIAA).
 In 1999, Aguilera released a cover of "The Christmas Song" which found critical and commercial success peaking at number 18 on the US Billboard Hot 100 singles chart.
 Recording for My Kind of Christmas began from early to mid-2000, when Aguilera was touring to support her debut and Spanish-counterpart albums.
+A cover version of the song "Climb Ev'ry Mountain" from the 1959 musical The Sound of Music was recorded for the album but ultimately it was not included on the tracklist and remains unreleased.